 - Geosea – Geothermal Sea Baths

 - Bjórböðin – Beer spa

-The Mývatn Nature Baths are known as The blue lagoon of the North, and I advise you to make a reservation here to be sure you get to see it, but it has the blue waters you want for your Instagram pictures.
+The Mývatn Nature Baths are known as The blue lagoon of the North, and I advise you to make a reservation here to be sure you get to see it, and it has the blue waters you want for your Instagram pictures.

 The Geosea sea baths were visited by our friends and they said it’s beautiful, you have infinity pools and your view is over the ocean.
 Pretty cool, huh?